 - Knowing how to generate cash when you need it

-A good understanding of your cash flow ensures that you always have money available for paying business expenses as they arise.
-Unexpected expenses can also come when you least expect them and so it’s really important to plan ahead for the unexpected.
+Understanding your business cashflow ensures that you always have money available for paying business expenses as they arise.
+Unexpected expenses can also come when you least expect them and so it’s really important to plan for the unexpected.

-Many profitable businesses have failed as a result of poorly managed cash flow as cash flow and not profit pays the bills.
+Yet many profitable businesses have failed as a result of poorly managed cashflow as it is cashflow and not profit that pays the bills!

-- Sit down regularly and review your actual turnover and expenditure versus what you set out in your projections at the start of the business, the year etc.
+- Sit down regularly and review your actual turnover and expenditure versus what you set out in your projections at the start of the business or the year.

-- early identification of potential adverse cash flow issues can usually be resolved quickly and easily with some minor corrective steps.
+- Identify any potential adverse cashflow issues early - these can usually be resolved quickly and easily with some minor corrective steps.

 - Manage stock levels closely – large amounts of stock /raw materials can be very costly while they sit on the shelves of your business.

-- At the end of the day, selling your stock to turn a profit is no good if you are not able to keep up with the credit terms which you are offering your customers.
-Find the rhythm between sales and payment which suits your business (known as its “Operating Cycle”) and keep to it.
+- Find the rhythm between sales and payment which suits your business (known as its “Operating Cycle”) and keep to it.
+Selling your stock to turn a profit is no good if you are not able to keep up with the credit terms which you are offering your customers.

 - Ensure you have a system in place where invoices are sent out immediately after work is completed – while many small businesses are so busy doing other things, this important task often gets overlooked.